 In the guide

 Anyone who lets residential furnished accommodation (such as houses, flats, bedsits, holiday homes, caravans and boats) as a business activity.
 This includes letting agents, estate agents and private landlords.
-Often letting agents, as well as landlords, are liable, if goods supplied with the tenancy are not of the standard required by law.
+Landlords are not the only people who may be liable if goods supplied with the tenancy are not of the standard required by law.